Myth: Airlines Always Open Award Seats When Schedule Opens

 In many cases award seats aren’t released when the schedule opens

 Now, there are some exceptions.
-British Airways Executive Club, Finnair Plus, and Virgin Atlantic Flying Club, all have an award seat guarantee, whereby the airlines will open up a certain number of award seats on each flight as soon as the schedule opens.
+British Airways Club and Finnair Plus have an award seat guarantee, whereby the airlines will open up a certain number of award seats on each flight as soon as the schedule opens.

-For example, currently the British Airways schedule is open as far as May 15, 2025.
-The airline guarantees at least four business class award seats per flight, and if you look at flights for that day, you’ll see that all but one flight have at least four business class award seats.
-So clearly that one flight is a case where three award seats were booked immediately.
+For example, currently the British Airways schedule is open as far out as November 1, 2026.
+The airline guarantees at least four business class award seats per flight, and if you look at flights for that day, you’ll see that all flights have four business class award seats.

 British Airways has an award seat guarantee

-However, the policies of British Airways and Virgin Atlantic are very much the exception rather than the norm.
+However, the policies of British Airways and Finnair are very much the exception rather than the norm.

 Tips for finding award seats in advance